 3. Take charge of your sexual health and get regularly screened for STDs.
 You can specifically request a herpes test if the practitioner does not include it in standard checkups.
 You can order a confidential STD test from STDCheck.

 Note: Not all genital herpes statistics are consistent from study to study.
 Most say 25% of American women have the virus, and 20% of American males.
 Other studies show slightly lower numbers.
 The studies with slightly lower numbers refer to people from 14 to 49, while the higher number studies are based on all people over 12.
-This is the reason, at least to the best of my knowledge.
+This is the reason, at least to the best of our knowledge.

 ¹ (Source: http://goaskalice.columbia.edu/testing-asymptomatic-herpes) ² (Source: http://www.webmd.com/genital-herpes/news/20110412/genital-herpes-silent-spread) ³ (Source: http://www.cnn.com/2010/HEALTH/03/10/genital.herpes/index.html) ⁴ (Source: http://www.globalherbalsupplies.com/herpes/stats.html) ⁵ (Source: http://www.npr.org/2011/04/15/135442942/even-without-symptoms-genital-herpes-can-spread) ⁶ (Source: http://jama.jamanetwork.com/article.aspx?articleid=896698)